 In the ensuing years, however, Munns faced an increasingly difficult retail environment and in May 2019 Munns' directors Peter Lucas and Wally Wilson made the difficult decision to liquidate the company - citing the 'casualisation of menswear' and the arrival of global high-street brands as the primary reason for Munns' decline.
 But the Munns story was far from over.
 In 2019 Mark and Susan Waterson - owners of Balmoral Suit Hire in Auckland - bought the rights and trademark and began trading as Munns the Man's Store on 24 February 2020 at The Tannery, a boutique shopping and entertainment complex on Garlands Road in Christchurch.

 The Watersons initially planned to run Munns as a suit hire business and to slowly introduce retail.
 But along came COVID-19 and the weddings, balls and functions which form the backbone of a suit hire business were cancelled or postponed.
 Not people to give up easily the Watersons plunged into retail sooner than they expected and Munns not only survived - it thrived.
 Mark and Susan have worked tirelessly to maintain the things that customers always loved about Munns - the friendly and knowledgeable service, the attention to detail, the integrity and the top brands - while updating and refreshing the store with exciting new brands and product lines.
+And that's not all - Mark and Susan have since opened two new Munns Stores - one at 1/15 Rawene Road, Birkenhead Auckland (Opened November 2022) and one at 149 Victoria Street, Central City, Christchurch (Opened October, 2023).
 With the Watersons at the helm Munns the Man's Store is back and its better than ever.